 Jump ahead to 2010.
 Asis was living with her brother and his wife and taking care of her two children plus their three children.
 Her brother treated her like a servant and was often complaining.
 One day he beat her and threw her out of the house.
 She was so upset because she saw her life as a failure.
 She drank some of her poisonous hair dressing mixtures.
 Luckily a neighbor saw the beating and her suicide attempt and convinced her to go to the hospital.

 Asis wanted to get her own place to live with her children and open a hair dressing shop.
 Through funding from FIOH-USA she opened a very small shop and moved into a 10 x 10 room with her children.
 She struggled over the next two years but when I visited again in 2012 she had moved to a much better shop and was doing well.
 However her “house” was in a very poor slum area and while I was there it rained very hard and her room flooded covering the floor with about a foot of water.
 Asis, Eugene and Virginia were sleeping in the shop until she could find a better, safer place to live.
 She found a good place near her shop and was making enough to pay the rent but needed money for the security deposit.
 FIOH-USA came through again.
 The new house is small, a 12×12 room.
-She lives there with her sister, her sister’s daughter and her two children.
-It is crowded but she is very happy and proud to be supporting herself and her family.
+I visited her again in 2016.
+She continues to manage although it is difficult.
+She needs additional funds to allow her two children to attend school.
+FIOH-USA will look for sponsors.